Stars1233/binaryninja-api/docs/guide/warp.md

 When running the matcher manually, you may get a warning about no relocatable regions found; this means you have no defined sections or segments in your view.
-For WARP to work we must have some range of address space to work with, without it the function GUID's will likely be inconsistent if the functions can be based at different addresses.
+For WARP to work we must have some range of address space to work with, without it the function GUIDs will likely be inconsistent if the functions can be based at different addresses.

 ### Failed to connect to the server